ascott1/ethical-web-dev/web-apps-for-everyone/02-progressive-enhancement.md

 ## Is progressive enhancement still relevant?

-Some may question how relative progressive enhancement is today, when a very small percentage of user's browse the web with JavaScript disabled[^1].
+Some may question how relative progressive enhancement is today, when a small percentage of user's browse the web with JavaScript disabled[^1].
 This places the focus too heavily on progressive enhancement as a JavaScript free version of a site.
 In fact, some types of applications, such as video chat, absolutely require some form of JavaScript to work in the browser.
 The goal of progressive enhancement is to provide the absolute minimum for a working product and ensure that it is delivered to user's browser.

 Ideally, this working minimum product is simply HTML without any external resources such as images, video CSS, or JavaScript.
 When a user's browser requests our site we can be certain that they will receive HTML (or nothing at all).
 By creating a working version of our application, even with a minimal experience, using the smallest number of assets, we can be sure that the user is able to access our content in some form.